desanker/generic-nap/README.md

 <!-- usage note: edit this section. -->

-This repository is a prototype for a NAP for a developing country, buiding on best available science of the IPCC and related results.
+This repository is a prototype for a generic NAP for a developing country, buiding on best available science of the IPCC and related results, to be used as a launching pad for a NAP specific to a particular situation of a given country.

 ## Manubot